 Shoshone is a very small city located in the state of Idaho.
 With a population of 1,725 people and just one neighborhood, Shoshone is the 83rd largest community in Idaho.
-Shoshone has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Shoshone was built prior to World War II, making it one of the older and more historic cities in the country.

 Shoshone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shoshone is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Shoshone who work in office and administrative support (21.21%), maintenance occupations (7.84%), and management occupations (7.20%).